GibbsConsulting/django-plotly-dash/docs/faq.rst

 FAQ
 ===

-* What versions are supported?
+* What environment versions are supported?

 At least v3.5 of Python, and v2.0 of Django, are needed.

-* Is a virtualenv mandatory?
+* Is a ``virtualenv`` mandatory?

-No, but it is strongly recommended for any Python work
+No, but it is strongly recommended for any Python work.

 * What about Windows?